 “Now I don’t know which story I want to hear.”

 Precarious reached under his black vest to the breast pocket of his shirt and took out a soft pack of Camels.
 He had worn his vest because it was a formal occasion.
 He had a suit and tie for funerals, but that was for people who had died.
 These people, Precarious figured, had not died.
 These fuckers were dead.
 They got the vest.
 He popped a smoke out of the pack by twitching his wrist and pulled it from the pack with his lips.
 Replaced the pack in the pocket.
-Zippo from the change pocket that lay within the left hip pocket of his Levi’s.
+Zippo from the change pocket that lay within the right hip pocket of his Levi’s.

 And the lighter slid back into his jeans.

 “This was ’42? ’43?
 Before D-Day.
 Germans are pulling all sorts of bullshit.
 I suppose we were, too, but fuck ’em.
 There’s submarines off Long Island and all kinds of saboteur nonsense.
 Undercover agents.
 Real fifth column type stuff.”

 Romeo had no idea what a fifth column was.

 “And Otto here?
 He got sent to Little Aleppo.”